Nature Moncton presents…

 Petitcodiac River Appreciation Day

-Due to Covid-19 concerns, the Petitcodiac River Appreciation Day event is being postponed until April, 2021.
+Due to Covid-19 concerns, the Petitcodiac River Appreciation Day event is being postponed until possibly November, 2021.
 We will be deciding closer to that date whether a live session will be appropriate or if possibly another alternative will have to be considered.

 The outstanding advances taking place regarding the care of our beautiful river will outlast Covid-19 and we still definitely plan to highlight and celebrate them.